|

 But I am tired of all of this us against them stuff.
 Doesn't the church condemn all war?

 Then, how can I remain a Catholic in good standing while selling swords and dragons?
+I have a good friend who is a priest, but he

 is unable to help me with this issue.
 When I bring it up, he seems disinterested.
 I think